 Virtual Pancake Supper: Cooking with Angus ...
 Really

-It is certain, like so much we have been experiencing during Covid, that Shrove Tuesday (Pancake Tuesday) was likely like none other we have experienced.
-However, to add a little fun to the day, we planned several “treats”.
-On Tuesday, February 16th we posted our Pancake Master Extraordinaire, Angus McC’s, video of his pancake making on this special evening.
+It is certain, like so much we have been experiencing during Covid, that Shrove Tuesday (Pancake Tuesday) will again be like none other we have experienced.
+However, to add a little fun to the day, you can join our Pancake Master Extraordinaire, Angus McL’s, video of his pancake making on this special evening.

-Admittedly, this is all a bit unusual, but we hope you joined in the fun and cooked along with Angus, knowing others at St Anne’s and Trinity Lambeth were doing the same thing all while enjoying some delicious maple syrup.
+Admittedly, this is all a bit unusual, but we hope you joined in the fun and cooked along with Angus, knowing others at St Anne’s were doing the same thing all while enjoying some delicious maple syrup.
 Not the same, sure ... but not bad!

-If you would like to purchase quantities of a locally produced Maple Syrup, Adam from Clark’s Maple Syrup (a parishioner from Trinity Lambeth and kind provider of Maple Syrup to our 2020 Pancake Supper) would be pleased to hear from you by calling Clark’s Maple Syrup at 519-675-8733 and to either do a porch drop (no additional cost) of your syrup, or arrange for a curbside pick-up.
+If you would like to purchase quantities of a locally produced Maple Syrup, Adam from Clark’s Maple Syrup would be pleased to hear from you by calling Clark’s Maple Syrup at 519-675-8733 and to either do a porch drop (no additional cost) of your syrup, or arrange for a curbside pick-up.

 The first day of Lent is marked with fasting, when safe, and a special liturgy.
 The theme for the day, though not for all of Lent, is that we stand as sinners condemned to die, but for God’s grace.
 This is symbolized by the imposition of ashes on the forehead, with the words, "You are dust and to dust you shall return."
 In the Old Testament, ashes were a sign of penitence (feeling regretful at offenses) and mourning.